 Cascadia is a term that has been used to define many regions that include the Cascade mountain range and surrounding communities.
 For the purposes of the Cascadia Partner Forum, Cascadia is defined as a transboundary region shared between Washington and British Columbia that is centered around the Cascades mountains.
 The geographic scope of the Cascadia Partner Forum is anchored in the south by Mount Rainier and stretches northward to just beyond Mount Truax.
 The east and west boundaries allow for a scope that includes the foothills of the Cascade mountains, major river drainages, and nearby communities.
-The defined scope of Cascadia for the purposes of this forum is robust enough to allow for ecological and social discussions important to the transboundary Cascades mountain region, while including portions of the critical linkages that the Cascades depend on to other large ecosystems.
+The defined scope of Cascadia for the purposes of this forum is robust enough to allow for ecological and social discussions important to the transboundary Cascades mountain region, while including natural expansions to this geography as we address priority issues and critical habitat connections that the Cascades depend on to other large ecosystems.

 The Cascade mountain range originates in Northern California and extends into southern British Columbia, spanning approximately 700 miles.
 The portion within our Cascadia scope includes the range’s highest peak at 14,410 ft. on Mount Rainier.